kristinriebe/cosmosim-scripts/README.md

 or `bash cosmosim-multiqueries-uc.sh file.txt`

-Sends multiple queries as specified within the script to the CosmoSim database and stored the job id for each job in the provided file.
+Sends multiple queries as specified within the script to the CosmoSim database and stores the job id for each job in the provided file.

 **cosmosim-download**
 Usage: `bash cosmosim-download.sh file.txt`